 Golf cart rental

 Getting to the Ancient City:

 By Car or Taxi :

 Take the Express Way as far as the Samrong-Samut Prakan Exit.
 Turn to the Samut Prakan Intersection.
 Turn left along the old Sukhumvit Road (towards Bangpoo) until you get to km.
 33. The Ancient City is on the left.
-Taxi by meter is no more that 250 baht from the central Bangkok.
+Taxi by meter is about 300 baht from the central Bangkok.

 By Bus :